How Does CBD Boost GABA for Anxiety

 - Anxiety and depression withdrawals

-Benzo's not only hammer GABA levels in one direction but they cause a powerful rush in dopamine (our reward neurotransmitter).
+Benzo's not only hammered GABA levels in one direction but they cause a powerful rush of dopamine (our reward neurotransmitter).

 That's the addiction side!